ejdingal/getting-started/README.md

 ***Capture the Flag***

 CTFs are a great way to learn and hone your cybersecurity skills.
-Check out the competititions channel on slack or [this](http://captf.com/practice-ctf/) site for upcoming CTFs.
+Check out the competititions channel on slack or [this](http://captf.com/practice-ctf/) site to prep.

 ***Command Line***